-Cancer: If you’re currently in treatment or received a cancer diagnosis in the last two to four years it’ll be hard to qualify for a policy.
+Cancer: If you’re currently in treatment or received a cancer diagnosis in the last five years it’ll be hard to qualify for a policy.

 Heart attack: Most insurers will decline coverage if you had a heart attack within the last two years or prior to age 40.

 HIV or AIDS: Although modern medicine has vastly improved life expectancy for people with HIV, most insurers remain cautious and won’t offer you a traditional policy.

 Kidney disease: A health record that includes a recent or pending transplant, dialysis treatment, or kidney failure will result in a declined application.